MekhyW/Facial-Emotion-Classification/README.md

     ├── eye_open
     ├── eye_wide
 ```

-Run data.ipynb notebook to generate the generate a csv file with numerical features, and then run the classifier.ipynb notebook to train the model and test it.
+2. Run data.ipynb notebook to generate the generate a csv file with numerical features
+3. Run the classifier.ipynb notebook to train the model and test it

-NOTE: The logreg.ipynb notebook is a deprecated version of the pipeline trained on 2 labels
+NOTE: The logreg.ipynb notebook is a deprecated version of the pipeline.
+It is kept for reference purposes only.